ADA-research/Sparkle/Documentation/source/wrappers.md

 solver_call: str (optional)
 ```

-Status can hold the following various values such as `{SUCCESS, TIMEOUT, CRASHED}`, see {ref}`SolverStatus <mod-types>` for a descriptin of the Enum.
+Status can hold the following various values such as `{SUCCESS, TIMEOUT, CRASHED}`, see {ref}`SolverStatus <mod-types>` for a description of the Enum.
 If the status is not known, reporting `SUCCESS` will allow Sparkle to continue, but may mean that Sparkle does not know when the algorithm crashed, and continues with faulty results.
 To return the values of your objectives, make sure to specify them with the exact same key string as they are specified in your Settings.
 This key is used to map it into the platform.
 If you have multiple objectives, simply place each key value pair in the dictionary.
 The solver_call is only used for logging purposes, to allow for easy inspection of the solver wrapper's subprocess.